 School districts generally are not permitted to incur deficits in their general or special funds.
 However, sometimes a deficit might occur in one of a district's special funds, resulting in a notation to that effect in an audit report, if near the end of a fiscal year the district requested payment from the Department of Education but the state's central accounting system is temporarily closed down for end-ofthe-year tabulations.
-The act, on the other hand, permits a district to have a deficit in any of its special funds, but only if (1) the district has a request for payment pending with the state sufficient to cover the amount of the deficit, (2) there is a reasonable likelihood that the payment will be made, and (3) the unspent and unencumbered balance in the district's general fund exceeds the aggregate of deficit amounts in all of the district's special funds.
-Presumably, this authorization would preclude an audit finding under these circumstances.
+The bill, on the other hand, permits a district to have a deficit in any of its special funds only if (1) the district has a request for payment pending with the state sufficient to cover the amount of the deficit, (2) there is a reasonable likelihood that the payment will be made, and (3) the unspent and unencumbered balance in the district's general fund exceeds the aggregate of deficit amounts in all of the district's special funds.